dmx-systems/dmx-documentation/docs/devel.rst

 Each of the 4 sections is optional.

-As an example see the (simplified) migration that defines the //Note// topic type.
-This migration is part of the //DMX Notes// plugin:
+As an example see the (simplified) migration that defines the *Note* topic type.
+This migration is part of the *DMX Notes* plugin:

 .. code-block:: js